How Not to Have an Exploding Potato in a Microwave or Oven

 Preventing explosions when baking and cooking potatoes in the microwave or oven.
 And some quick and easy potato recipes, plus other recipe resources.

 Whether by oven or microwave, the potato is heated above the boiling point of water.
 The volume ratio of water to steam is approximately 1:1700.
 So, when the potato is heated; an unpleasant surprise can sometimes happen.
-If you are lucky, the explosion occurs in the oven or microwave; thus only making a ruined potato and a major mess.
-If you are unlucky; the thing explodes as you are removing it afterwards.
+If you are lucky, the explosion occurs in the oven or microwave during cooking; thus only making a ruined potato and a major mess.
+If you are unlucky; the thing explodes as you are removing it.

 Potato Microwave or Oven Preparation

 You have to vent the potato by poking/slicing holes in it.
 That way, the steam escapes and there is no pressure build up.

 The old, oven method leaves a lot to be desired.
 You hold the potato steady with one hand, while repeatedly stabbing it with the other hand using a knife, fork, or ice pick.
-The statistics are not known as to how many people cut or stab themselves every year doing this procedure.
+The statistics are not known as to how many people cut or stab themselves every year using this procedure.
 The potato then makes the round trip to the oven, after which you put on an oven mitt and cut the steaming thing lengthwise.

 There's a better way...